thatcatcamp/CCID/README.md

 # NOTE

-This is a hacked version of the CCID library that has changes that may break some readers.
+This is a hacked version of the CCID library that has changes that *WILL* break some readers.
 It is not forked on purpose and do not send a PR to the original maintainer.

+This is only tested with the ACS ACR122U NFC Reader - which is officially 'unsupported' by CCID.
+It is reported online that this device works in stock Windows.

 Changes are:

-1) addition of configuration call to detact competing drivers (USB services will claim the device otherwise)
+1) addition of configuration call to detach competing drivers (USB services will claim the device otherwise)
-2) Addition of a modified patch to work around firmware issues (http://www.average.org/pcsclite-ACR122U/pcsclite-ccid-ACR122U.diff)
+2) Addition of a modified patch to work around firmware issues where the sequence of packets is incorrect (http://www.average.org/pcsclite-ACR122U/pcsclite-ccid-ACR122U.diff)

 To set up: